 The life time allowance

 This is the maximum amount or value that your pension policy can be worth without incurring significant additional tax charges.
 It was reduced from £1.25million to £1million from April 2016.
+This has now been increased in line with inflation.

 If this were to be reduced further in the future it might be possible to apply for protection at the higher amount before the reduced amount comes into effect, but you should take professional advice because in certain circumstances you may not then be able to make further contributions.